juishah14/Practice/README.md

 ## Practice
-Just some basic practice of SQL and Pandas
+Just some basic practice of Pandas, NumPy, and SQL